Derbyshire

 In 1288 Edward I ordered an inquisition into the local practice of mining to be held at Ashbourne.
 Two Barmote Courts were set up, one at Moyneash for the High Peak and the other at Wirksworth for the Low Peak.
 They were established to regulate and administer the mining equivalent of the civil magistrates’ courts, and deal with small cases such as trespass and theft.
 The word ‘barmote’ comes from the Anglo-Saxon words ‘bergh’ (mountain), and ‘mote’ (assembly).

-By the beginning of the fifteenth century Great Barmote Courts were also sitting, usually at Easter and Michelmas.
+By the beginning of the fifteenth century Great Barmote Courts were also sitting, usually at Easter and Michaelmas.
 These courts were empowered to adjudicate on much wider and more serious issues; they consisted of 24 jurors, presided over by the Barmaster and a Steward.

 In 1773 the first Moot Hall at Wirksworth was built in the market place by the direction of the Chancellor of the Duchy of Lancaster.